jonathan-poole/qs-admin-guide/docs/asset_management/apps/check_new_apps.md

 ## Get List of New Apps (Qlik CLI) <i class="fas fa-file-code fa-xs" title="API | Requires Script"></i>

+The below script snippet requires the [Qlik CLI](docs/tooling_appendix/qlik_cli.md).

+The script will bring back any application that is greater than or equal to x days old _and_ greater than or equal to z bytes.
+The script will then store the output into the location of your choice in either csv or json format.

 ```powershell
 # Function to collect applications that were created in the last x days over z size in bytes